-Intel Server Control Console: The Intel Server Control Console is a management console that provides basic server management functions.
-It allows you to run Platform Instrumentation Control (PIC), Direct Platform Control (DPC), DMI Explorer, Remote Diagnostics, and Client System Setup Utility (CSSU).
+Intel Server Control Console: The ISC Console is a management console that provides basic server management functions.
+It allows you to run Platform Instrumentation Control (PIC), Direct Platform Control (DPC), DMI Explorer, and Client System Setup Utility (CSSU).

-The ISC Console will run by itself, within a web browser or under Microsoft Management Console.
 The ISC Console provides you with the ability to discover servers with ISC management tools.

-The ISC Console is installed whenever one of the other components is installed.
+The ISC Console is automatically installed whenever any of the other ISC components is installed.

-See Using the Intel Server Control Console for information about the Console interface.
+See page 16, Using the Intel Server Control Console for information about the Console interface.

-Platform Instrumentation Control (PIC): Platform Instrumentation Control (PIC) provides realtime monitoring and alerting for server hardware sensors.
+Platform Instrumentation Control (PIC): PIC provides real-time monitoring and alerting for server hardware sensors.
 PIC communicates via a LAN connection to the Platform Instrumentation (PI) software on the Server, using standard DMI/RPC protocols.

-See Platform Instrumentation Control for summary information, and click the Help button in the PIC Console for detailed information.
+See page 7, Platform Instrumentation Control for summary information, or click the Help button in the PIC Console for detailed information.

-Direct Platform Control: Direct Platform Control is a server management tool that gives you access to a remote server when it is online or offline, when the operating system is hung, or when it's powered off.
+Direct Platform Control (DPC): DPC is a server management tool that gives you access to a remote server when it is online or offline, when the operating system is hung, or when it's powered off.
 When you receive notice that a server has malfunctioned (via a page, for example), you can use DPC to investigate the cause of the alert, to initiate corrective action, and to restart the server into normal operation.

-DPC communicates with the Emergency Management Port (EMP) on the server.
-The access path is via modem or via direct serial connection.
+DPC communicates either with the Emergency Management Port (EMP) or the Total Cost of Ownership (TCO) port on the server.
+EMP access is a serial link, either via modem or a direct serial connection.
+The TCO port provides LAN access.